Fracchia la belva umana

-Fracchia la belva umana (Fracchia the fanatic or Fracchia The Human Beast) is a 1981 Italian comedy film directed by Neri Parenti.
+Fracchia la belva umana, also known as Fracchia the Fanatic or Fracchia the Human Beast, is a 1981 Italian comedy film directed by Neri Parenti.
 The film is loosely inspired by The Whole Town's Talking.
 It was screened at the 67th Venice International Film Festival as an Italian comedy.
 Its cast includes: Paolo Villaggio, Lino Banfi and the then young Massimo Boldi and Francesco Salvi.